 That corridor is why prices can stop falling without truly recovering.
 A module price that rises from distressed levels may still leave manufacturers with poor margins.

-This is the same tension discussed in china-solar-dominance.
+This is the same tension discussed in China Solar Dominance: Supply Chain Power, Profit Crisis.
 China built the world's most complete solar manufacturing system.
 That system now has enough capacity to reshape global power markets, but it also created a market where the strongest firms survive by letting weaker firms bleed.

 What Buyers Should Do Now